nicknacnic/UTM-Auto/README.md

 ## Installation

-Clone the latest repository [GitHub](https://github.com/nicknac_nic/UTM-Auto-Install).
+Clone the latest repository [GitHub](https://github.com/nicknac_nic/UTM-Auto).

-Prior to deploying this script, you will want to go to UTM's Gallery [UTM Gallery](https://mac.getutm.app/gallery/) to create your own VMs.
+Prior to deploying this script, you will want to go to [UTM's Gallery](https://mac.getutm.app/gallery/) to create your own VMs.
 Then you will want to share those VMs, compress them, and put them in a shared GDrive folder (mine has both 'stable' and 'dev' folders for testing), get the shasum of them as well.

 Have end users make a shortcut to that folder in their drive, and then within Finder, find that directory, right click, and make it available offline.
 This predownloads the VMs onto user machines.

 Edit SAD-LoL.sh install, uninstall, and test functions to include your VM names and hashes.
 Put it in the same drive as the VMs, run the below (your filenames may vary):

-                  cd / ; cd  /Volumes/GoogleDrive ; cd My* ; cd UTM-Auto-Install/install
+                  cd / ; cd  /Volumes/GoogleDrive ; cd My* ; cd UTM-Auto-Install/install ;
-                  chmod +x auto.sh
+                  chmod +x auto.sh ;
-                  ./auto.sh -i
+                  ./auto.sh -i && wait